Skip to content

 • May not be as grippy as other materials.

-• Can emit an unpleasant odor.
+• Can emit an unpleasant odour.

 • Less availability compared to other materials.